The Ultimate Guide to All Things Pumpkin in Durham

 Holder Hill Farm | 4814 Holder Road

-With seven acres of pumpkin patch, Holder Hill Farm provides a wide variety of pumpkins to fit all family needs.
-The huge farm also has fun play areas, hayrides, corn mazes, and walking trails.
+Sitting on seven acres in east Durham, Holder Hill Farm is your go-to Durham pumpkin patch.
+The fall farm provides a wide variety of pumpkins to fit all family needs, plus fun play areas, hayrides, corn mazes and walking trails.

 The Durham Co-op | 1111 W. Chapel Hill St.

 The Durham Co-op is a grocery store owned by the community that focuses on carrying local, natural, and organic foods plus products made with sustainable, fair trade, and ethical practices.
 Need pumpkins?
 The co-op has numerous pumpkins of all sizes available for purchase.
 They also have an assortment of pumpkin-flavored baked goods from local bakeries.
 Pro tip for locals: Co-op owners receive a free gift every month, and October's gift is typically a free pumpkin!

 From coffee to beer, you can lean into fall vibes all day long with these seasonal pumpkin drink options all around Durham.

 Cocoa Cinnamon | 420 Geer St./2627 Hillsborough Road/2013 Chapel Hill Road

 Cocoa Cinnamon showed up and showed off for the coffee drinkers with their seasonal Harvest Latte, a unique and delicious take on the pumpkin spice latte made with house-made pumpkin seed and cinnamon syrup, ginger, allspice and cayenne.